 The Five Pillars of Islam

-This is the framework of the Muslim life.
-It is considered obligatory by believers and is the foundation of Muslim life.
-They are shahadah (Islamic creed), daily prayers (Salah), almsgiving (Zakāt), fasting during the month of Ramadan (Sawm), and the pilgrimage to Mecca (Hajj) at least once in a lifetime.
+These fundamentals of Islam are considered obligatory by believers and serve as the foundation of Muslim life.
+They are shahadah (Islamic creed), daily prayers (Salah), almsgiving (Zakāt), fasting during the month of Ramadan (Sawm), and the pilgrimage to Makkah (Hajj) at least once in a lifetime.

-- Shahadah is the declaration of faith, i.e. the professing that there is only one God (Allah) (monotheism) and that Muhammad is God’s messenger..
-Kalima is a set statement normally recited in Arabic: ‘La ‘ilaa-ha ‘il-lal-laa-hu mu-ham-ma-dur ra-soo-lul-laah “I bear witness that there is none worthy of worship except God and Muhammad is His Servant and Messenger.”
-A simple formula which should be said with conviction in order to revert to Islam.
+Shahadah is the declaration of faith, i.e. the professing that there is only one God (Allah) (monotheism) and that Muhammad is His messenger.
+Kalima is a set statement normally recited in Arabic: ‘La ‘ilaa-ha ‘il-lal-laa-hu mu-ham-ma-dur ra-soo-lul-laah, translated to “I bear witness that there is none worthy of worship except Allah and Muhammad is His Servant and Messenger.”
 The testimony of faith is the most important pillar of Islam.

-- Zakat: All things belong to God, and wealth is therefore held by human beings in trust.
+3. Zakat: All things belong to Allah, and wealth is therefore held by human beings in trust.
 The original meaning of the word zakat is both ‘purification’ and ‘growth.’
 Giving zakat means ‘giving a specified percentage on certain properties to certain classes of needy people.’
 The percentage which is due on gold, silver, and cash funds that have reached the amount of about 85 grams of gold and held in possession for one lunar year is two and a half percent.
-Our possessions are purified by setting aside a small portion for those in need, and, like the pruning of plants, this cutting back balances and encourages new growth.
+Our possessions are purified by setting aside a small portion for those in need, and, like the pruning of plants, this provides balance while encouraging new growth.

-- Fasting: Every year in the month of Ramadan all Muslims fast from dawn until sundown, abstaining from food, drink, and sexual relations.
+4. Fasting: Muslims fast during the lunar month of Ramadan from dawn until sunset, abstaining from food, drink, and sexual relations.
 Although the fast is beneficial to health, it is regarded principally as a method of spiritual self-purification.
-By cutting oneself off from worldly comforts, even for a short time, a fasting person gains true sympathy with those who go hungry, as well as growth in his or her spiritual life.
+By cutting oneself off from worldly comforts, a fasting person gains true sympathy with those who go hungry and gains a more spiritual connection with Allah.